Beyond Mapping III

 are viable candidates.

-Figure 23-2 identifies five systematic patterns, as well as
+Figure 1 identifies five systematic patterns, as well as a

 regular pattern exhibits a uniform distribution in geographic space.
-So does the staggered start, except the
+The staggered start does so as well, except

 better suited for generating maps as it provides more inter-sample distances